Chicano studies

-Chicana/o studies, also known as Chican@ studies, originates from the Chicano Movement of the late 1960s and 1970s, and is the study of the Chicana/o and Latina/o experience.
-Chican@ studies draws upon a variety of fields, including history, sociology, the arts, and Chican@ literature.
-The area of studies additionally emphasizes the importance of Chican@ educational materials taught by Chican@ educators for Chican@ students.
+Chicano studies, also known as Chicano/a studies, Chican@ studies, or Xicano studies originates from the Chicano Movement of the late 1960s and 1970s, and is the study of the Chicano and Latino experience.
+Chicano studies draws upon a variety of fields, including history, sociology, the arts, and Chicano literature.
+The area of studies additionally emphasizes the importance of Chicano educational materials taught by Chicano educators for Chicano students.

-In many universities across the United States, Chicana/o Studies is linked with other ethnic studies, such as Black Studies, Asian American Studies, and Native American Studies.
-Many students who have studied anthropology have also been involved in varying degrees of Chicana/o studies.
-Today, most major universities in areas of high Chicana/o concentration have a formal Chicana/o studies department or interdisciplinary program.
-Providing Chican@ studies to Chican@ students has helped these students find a community which offers a curriculum that is unique to their own heritage.
+In many universities across the United States, Chicano studies is linked with other ethnic studies, such as black studies, Asian American studies, and Native American studies.
+Many students who have studied anthropology have also been involved in varying degrees of Chicano studies.
+Today, most major universities in areas of high Chicano concentration have a formal Chicano/a studies department or interdisciplinary program.
+Providing Chicano studies to Chicano students has helped these students find a community which offers a curriculum that is unique to their own heritage.